Managed Endpoints API

 PII data

-Only those users that have the Personal Data Viewer role (or flag), can be exposed to endpoints containing PII data.
-Please mind that it currently works only for private customer properties, not attributes using private properties!
+Only users with the Personal Data Viewer role (or flag) can be exposed to endpoints containing PII data.
+Please remember that this currently works only for private customer properties, not attributes using private properties!

 • starting Managed endpoint,